A covering second-order Lagrangian for the relativistic top without forces: The relativistic top

 The correspondence between the skewsymmetric spin tensor $S^{\alpha\beta}$ and spin four-vector $s^\alpha$ under the assumption that we recognize the Mathisson--Pirani side condition, is given by

-Equation~(\ref{matsyuk:3}) in flat space-time was considered from variational point of view in~\cite{ 21} and some Lagrange functions for it were proposed in~\cite{ 23}.
+Equation~(\ref{:3}) in flat space-time was considered from variational point of view in~\cite{ 21} and some Lagrange functions for it were proposed in~\cite{ 23}.

-As promised, from now on we put $R_{\alpha\beta}{}^{\mu\nu}=0$ and proceed to eliminate the variable $s^\alpha$ from the equation~(\ref{matsyuk:3}).
+As promised, from now on we put $R_{\alpha\beta}{}^{\mu\nu}=0$ and proceed to eliminate the variable $s^\alpha$ from the equation~(\ref{:3}).
 The four-vector $s^\alpha$ in flat space-time keeps constant in all its components.
-To see this, one makes the contraction of the equation~(\ref{matsyuk:3}) with $s^\alpha$, substitutes with it the construction $s_\beta\dot u^\beta$ in~(\ref{matsyuk:4}), and takes notice of~(\ref{matsyuk:5}).
+To see this, one makes the contraction of the equation~(\ref{:3}) with $s^\alpha$, substitutes with it the construction $s_\beta\dot u^\beta$ in~(\ref{:4}), and takes notice of~(\ref{:5}).

-In order to facilitate the calculations, it is appropriate to chose the world line parametrization in the usual way: let $\U$ denote the four-vector of the unit velocity, $\lVert\U\rVert=1$.
-Then we get immediately that~(\ref{matsyuk:3}) takes the shape (the asterisk `$\ast$' denotes the dual tensor)
+In order to facilitate the calculations, it is appropriate to chose the world line parametrization in the usual way applying the natural one: let $\U$ denote the four-vector of the unit velocity, and let the dots over $\U$ always denote the derivations with respect to the natural parameter.
+Then we get immediately that~(\ref{:3}) takes the shape (the asterisk `$\ast$' denotes the dual tensor)